Daniel-dev22/esphome-econet/README.md

 ### Software Installation ###

-Installation of esphome-econet requires having first installed ESPHome.
-See Getting Started at https://esphome.io/index.html for ESPHome installation instructions.
+See Getting Started at https://esphome.io/index.html for ESPHome usage and installation instructions.
+Once flashed with econet-esphome, the device will directly communicate with Home Assistant via API.

-Three econet based water heater types are supported.
+The below econet based water heater types are supported.
 Each has its own `yaml` configuration file in this repo that defines the applicable Home Assistant Sensors and Controls.
 These are:

 **Tankless Water Heater**